SocialGouv/matomo-next/docs/heatmap-session-recording.md

 }
 ```

-#### `disableAutoDetectNewPageView`
+### `disableAutoDetectNewPageView`

 - **Type:** `boolean`
 - **Default:** `false`
-- **Description:** Disables automatic page view detection for SPAs
+- **Description:** Disables automatic detection of new page views for SPAs

-Enable if you track "virtual" page views for events or downloads:
+Set to `true` if you track "virtual" page views for events or downloads without stopping the recording:

 ```js
 heatmapConfig: {